 York Street Subway Station

 The York Street stop on the F train has only one exit.
+Though the F line runs extra deep here on its way under the East River, the station has no elevator and no escalator.
+Instead, there is just one stair at the extreme north end of the subway platform, which winds its way up to just one opening at sidewalk level.
 Aside from the inevitable congestion this causes at rush hour, the layout is dangerous.
-Though the F line runs particularly deep at York Street, the station has no elevator or escalator.
-Instead, there is just one stair at the extreme north end of the subway platform, which winds its way up to just one opening at sidewalk level.

-On the York Street platform, obstructions block the view of the egress stair.
+On the platform, huge columns block your view of the egress stair.
 So it’s frustratingly easy to head the wrong way when exiting a train, stranding yourself at the dead end of the platform.
 But what feels annoying on an ordinary day becomes life threatening in an emergency.
 In case of fire or a bomb scare, the station is a corked bottle.
 What’s urgently needed is a second means of egress, barrier free, at the south end of the platform.

 YORK STREET’S SECOND ENTRANCE